cliff-km/prompt-journey/README.md

 A tool to help play with Midjourney multi-prompts.
 Create multi-prompts from scratch, paste them in (and paragraphs or comma lists), or generate them from GPT if you provide an OpenAI key.

+## Future Plans

+I have some more ideas for better prompt management and a few more weight controller ideas.
+I'd also like to integrate the Midjourney API when it gets released.
+Some of these ideas may require a proper backend and I'm not sure I feel like paying for it.

+So, TBD.

 ## Known Issues

 - Not mobile or small window friendly